rehierl/node-tree-outliner/1-1-4-node-trees/1-0-core-definitions.md

 Note that, if all edges are inverted (i.e. child-of semantics), the resulting directed graph would no longer be a tree.
-That is, because the structure would then have one or more root nodes (i.e. the former leaf nodes) and never more than one leaf node (i.e. the former root).
+That is, because the structure would then have one or more root nodes (i.e. the former leaf nodes) and always one, and only one leaf node (i.e. the former root).
 Consequently, and if non-linear, that structure would not correspond with the definition of an arborescence.

 Note that, because of `(#P(c) == 1)`, each non-root node `(n in N\RN)` is the